benten2408/Data_Engineer/README.md

-This the JobMarket project built during the DataEngineering bootcamp at DataScientest from January to April 2024.
+This is the repository for the JobMarket project built during the DataEngineering bootcamp at DataScientest from January to April 2024.

 To test our newly learned competences, our main goal is to build a complete